PrincetonUniversity/installing_python_packages/README.md

 $ conda activate fenics-env
 ```

+Make sure you include `source </path/to>/<your-fenics-env>/bin/activate` in your Slurm script.
 For better performance one may consider <a href="https://fenics.readthedocs.io/en/latest/installation.html#from-source">installing from source</a>.

 ### Common pip